 Lichen identification and biology

-There is a lot to be said for simply enjoying the natural beauty of lichens without trying to label them.
-However, lichens are easier to identify, at least to the family level, than you might think.
+There is a lot to be said for simply enjoying the natural beauty of lichen without trying to label them.
+However, lichen are easier to identify, at least to the family level, than you might think.

 Body shape is another clue that is easily understood by beginners.
-Lichens occur as either:
+Lichen occur as either:

 - Powdery, crusty colors on surfaces, reminiscent of spray paint.

 - Flat leafy shapes, usually rounded in outline.